-This course engages students in a dialogue with past and present ethical thinkers who provide framework for addressing an array of contemporary moral issues pertaining to the individual and society.
+This course engages students in a dialogue with past and present ethical thinkers who provide frameworks for addressing an array of contemporary moral issues pertaining to the individual and society.
+Students will evaluate responses to contemporary moral dilemmas while developing their own logical ethical stances.